Long Live the King, Baby!

 “Oh that’s an easy question, ma’am,” he said with a smile.
 “Jerry Lee Lewis and Johnny Cash.
 Both were great friends of mine on the road.
 I had a bigger entourage but I sometimes skipped out on riding the bus or taking the plane to ride along in an old Fleetwood Cadillac, some of the crew following along in an old Hudson Hornet.”

 They always had a driver.
 No rock star was supposed to drive.
 So they loaded up the cars with a ton of shoes, a few clothes, very little food but stocked with whiskey, comic books and cherry bombs.
 If they needed food along the way, usually travelling several hundred miles a day, they would stop and pick up something not fit for most humans at gas stations along the way.
 And at each stop they would load up the toilets with enough cherry bombs to blow the porcelain amenities sky high as they drove away.

 The crowd was more interested in hearing about Johnny Cash at this point, being that Elvis and Cash were looked at as royalty around these parts.
 There was Jesus.
-And then next in the pecking order was Elvis and Cash.
+And then next in the pecking order was Cash and Elvis.

 And to their amazement they swooned when he confirmed the vicious drinking and drunken rages of their other hero, that the stories were true, and now the good Johnny Cash had found his better angels and made them all proud.